Carl Eugene Watts: Murders

 Gloria Steele, a 20-year-old student at Western Michigan University (WMU), was tortured and killed by Watts on October 30, 1974, having suffered a crushed windpipe and thirty-three stab wounds to the chest.
 There were no witnesses other than Diane Williams, an apartment manager, who saw a black man "searching for Charles" strolling throughout the complex.
 When Watts saw Williams, he grabbed her, pushed her door open and dragged her inside her own apartment.
 Williams' phone started to ring as the two were fighting, so she knocked it off the hook and yelled for help.
 She spotted the attacker getting into a tan Pontiac Grand Prix after he fled.
 Police assembled a line-up, and Williams and Knizacky recognised Watts, who had just been apprehended stealing plywood from the WMU campus.
 For both the Knizacky and Williams cases, Watts was taken into custody and charged with assault and battery.

-After being diagnosed with antisocial personality disorder, and attempting suicide with a length of cord at the Kalamazoo Mental Hospital, Watts was moved to the Center for Forensic Psychiatry in Michigan.
+After being diagnosed with antisocial personality disorder, and attempting suicide with a length of cord at the Kalamazoo Psychiatric Hospital, Watts was moved to the Center for Forensic Psychiatry in Michigan.
 When he was questioned about the Steele killing in 1975, he acknowledged that he had been nearby the day before the murder, but insisted that he had not killed Steele despite having admitted to attacking around fifteen other young women.
 When Detroit police executed a search warrant for Watts' residence, they discovered wooden carving tools but no evidence connecting him to Steele.
 Watts entered a "no contest" plea at his trial for the assault and battery of Knizacky and Williams and was sentenced to a year in county jail.
 Watts' psychologists classified him as being extremely hazardous, lacking in remorse for his crimes, impetuous, careless and emotionally distant, with a high likelihood of recidivism.

 Watts returned to Inkster after being released from prison in 1976 and moved in with his mother and stepfather.
 In 1979 he impregnated Deloris Howard, a childhood friend, resulting in the birth of Nakisha Watts.
 Watts and Howard soon split, and he wed Valeria Goodwill not long after.
 Goodwill claimed that shortly after their wedding, Watts started behaving oddly.
 Watts kept moving the furniture around, using knives to chop up houseplants, broke candles and melted them into the table and dumped trash all over the floors without picking it up.
 He would also get up and depart after they had sex or had an "intimate encounter," and would disappear for several hours at a time.
 Their union only lasted six months.